gqmaguirejr/Canvas-tools/README.md

 ### Output
 spreadsheet with a page per course in a file named "users_in_my_courses.xlsx"

+### Note
-Note: It skips courses involving the whole of KTH (as of 2019-08-15).
+It skips courses involving the whole of KTH (as of 2019-08-15).
 Note also that it computes a sheet called "concat" that contains the concatinated data from the separate spreadsheets.

 ## students-in-my-courses-with-join.py